Skip to Main Content

 Activity Note

-Driving approx. 150 miles; about 4 hours to Kyoto.
-Walking approx. 2 miles throughout the day; gentle pace.
+Getting on/off a motorcoach; driving about 150 miles; approximately 4 hours to Kyoto.
+Walking about 2 miles throughout the day; gentle pace.
 Shoes will need to be removed to enter some of the attractions today.

 Breakfast: